hansroh/skitai/README.rst

 Getting Command Line Options and Arguments
 ----------------------------------------------------

-Skitai use short options -d, then you SHOULD NOT use these options.
+Skitai use short options -d, and long options starts with "--skitai-", then you SHOULD NOT use these options.
+Also Skitai use satrt, restart, status, stop in args.  then these arguments are removed automatically.

 .. code:: python

-  opts, args = skitai.get_clopt ("hf:", ["ssl", "debug", "origin="]) for k, v in opts:
+  opts, args = skitai.argopt ("hf:", ["ssl", "debug", "origin="]) for k, v in opts:
     if k == "-h":
       ...